ozdemirht/generative-ai/RAG0/Readme.md

 converse about these selections and reasoning with citations.
 Employees will be able to make informed decisions while being aware of a large body of documents.

+**Vocabulary-Buddy**: A learner could give documents (reading assignment) to master the new words in these documents.
+Vocabulary-Buddy utilizes this corpus to generate assessments (quizzes) by leveraging LLM.
+Vocabulary-Buddy persists each learner’s prior assignments and assessments so that it can give better context to LLM.
+For instance, LLM may ask the list of words a learner answered correctly with probability of >75%, 25%<75%, and <25% (quiz generation policy) so that a generated quiz contains questions with different difficult levels for the learner.
+Vocabulary-Buddy could fine-tune the policy based on the learner’s feedback so that it can establish a sustained user engagement.

+**Teller-Agent**: ATMs have been deployed, but LLMs have potential to push these to the next level by its multimodal interaction capabilities.
+An application can fulfill the current functionalities as well as offer personalized products to patrons by combining individual information with available products and asking LLM to generate product recommendations.

 [List Of GenAI Use Cases](../List-Of-GenAI-Use-Cases.md) has more use cases.

 ## Introduction